 Government Inquiries and SEC Settlement Relating to Historical Stock Option Practices.
 On May 23, 2006, the Company received a subpoena from the United States Attorney's Office ("USAO") requesting information relating to the Company's past stock option grants and related accounting matters.
 Also on May 23, 2006, the Company received a letter from the SEC making an informal inquiry and request for information on the same subject matters.
 The Company learned on February 2, 2007 that the SEC had opened a formal investigation into these matters.
 The Company cooperated fully with the SEC investigation.
 On July 25, 2007, the Company announced that it had reached a settlement with the SEC by consenting to the entry of a permanent injunction against future violations of the reporting, books and records, and internal controls provisions of the federal securities laws.
-The settlement resolves completely the SEC investigation into the Company's historical stock option granting practices.
-KLA-Tencor was not charged by the SEC with fraud, nor was the Company required to pay any civil penalty, fine or money damages as part of the settlement.
+The settlement resolves completely the SEC investigation into the settlement.
 On July 31, 2008, the USAO informed the Company that it had closed its investigation and had determined not to take any action against the Company.
 Both the SEC and USAO investigations with respect to the Company are now closed.

 The Company has also responded to inquiries from the U.S. Department of Labor ("DOL"), which conducted an examination of the Company's 401(k) Savings Plan prompted by the Company's stock option issues.
-The Company cooperated fully with this examination, and the DOL has advised the Company that it has closed its examination with no further action, subject to confirmation of resolution of any potential claims on behalf of the Company's 401(k) Savings Plan in connection with its investments in the Company's stock.
+The Company cooperated fully with this examination, and the DOL has advised the Company that it has closed its examination with no further action, subject to confirmation of resolution of any potential claims on behalf of the Company's 401(k) Savings Plan in connection with its investments in the

+Company's stock.
 The Company believes there is no basis for any such claims; however, an independent fiduciary appointed to act in the best interests of the Company's 401(k) Savings Plan has elected to participate in the previously announced settlement of the shareholder class action of all potential non-ERISA claims (described below), which will involve no additional cost to the Company, and the Company has entered into a separate settlement with the independent fiduciary of any and all potential ERISA claims, in which the Company denied all liability and paid the Company's 401(k) Savings Plan a total of \$25,000.
 As a result, the DOL examination has been concluded without any material adverse consequence to the Company.
 In addition, the Internal Revenue Service conducted an audit covering calendar year 2006 related to the Company's historical stock option practices, which was concluded in July 2008 with a payment by the Company of \$0.1 million.
 There can be no assurance that other inquiries, investigations or actions will not be started by other United States federal or state regulatory agencies or by foreign governmental agencies.